sean0921/debian_tdesktop/debian/telegram-desktop.1.md

      automatic launching.

   * `-many`:
-    Allows to run multiple instances of the client at the same time.
+    Allow multiple instances of the client to run at the same time.

   * `-debug`:
     Run in debug mode immediately.
 See logs in